CBICA/NiChart_Project/docs2/README.rst

 We provide both a locally installable **desktop application** and a **cloud-based application**.

-For the desktop application please see [FIXME: link to readthedocs and Github].
+For the desktop application please see https://github.com/CBICA/NiChart_Project .

 [NiChart cloud application](https://neuroimagingchart.com/portal), hosted via Amazon Web Services (AWS), deploys scalable infrastructure which hosts the *NiChart* tools as a standard web application accessible via the user’s web browser.